Published September 26, 2022. Last Updated 6 months ago

 The Ink+Volt 6-Month Undated Goal Planner is a planner and journal in one.
 It provides ample space for reflection including a roadmap for your future, a timeline and plan for the next year, goal planning pages, six undated monthly calendars, monthly goals, 30-day challenges, weekly planning, accomplishments, and reflection.

-Made in Arizona with lay-flat binding, perforated notetaking pages in a lined and dot grid hybrid format, and rainforest-friendly paper, this 6"x8.5" planner will put you on the fast track to achieving your goals.
+Made in Arizona with lay-flat binding, perforated notetaking pages in a lined and dot grid hybrid format, this 6"x8.5" planner will put you on the fast track to achieving your goals.

 The downside: Covers are not recyclable and will have to be removed, along with the ribbon bookmarks and the inside pocket.
 No information on packaging is available.